mhx/dwarfs/README.md

     user    14m16.519s
     sys     0m5.843s

-    $ ll -h raspbian.tar.xz
+    $ ls -lh raspbian.tar.xz
     -rw-r--r-- 1 mhx users 246M Nov 30 00:16 raspbian.tar.xz

 In summary, DwarFS can get pretty close to an `xz` compressed tarball in terms of size.
-It's also about twice as fast to build the file system than to build the tarball.
+It's also almsot three times faster to build the file system than to build the tarball.
 At the same time, SquashFS really isn't that much worse.
 It's really the cases where you *know* upfront that your data is highly redundant where DwarFS can play out its full